babakgh/chasqui/README.md

 # Chasqui: Concurrent Background Task Processing in Go

-Chasqui is a Go library for executing multiple background tasks concurrently using a worker pool pattern.
+Chasqui is a Go library for executing multiple background tasks concurrently using a worker pool pattern with a modular architecture.
 The library provides a simple, efficient way to process tasks asynchronously with proper error handling, logging, and graceful shutdown capabilities.

 ## Features

+- **Modular Architecture**: Independent modules that can be enabled or disabled
-- **Worker Pool**: Manages a configurable number of goroutines to process tasks concurrently
+- **Worker Pool**: Manages a configurable number of goroutines to process tasks concurrently (Hephaestus module)
 - **Task Interface**: Common `Work` interface for implementing diverse task types
 - **Dispatcher**: Batches and schedules tasks efficiently
 - **Graceful Shutdown**: Proper handling of in-progress tasks during shutdown